TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/ManagingTranslations.rst

 Custom languages
 ^^^^^^^^^^^^^^^^

+The list of supported languages is defined in :php:`\TYPO3\CMS\Core\Localization\Locales::$languages`.
+Adding support for a new language usually starts by adding the language there and waiting for the next release.

-Going further it is even possible - since TYPO3 CMS 4.6 - to add custom languages to the TYPO3 backend and create the translations locally using XLIFF files.
+However, it is possible to add custom languages to the TYPO3 backend and create the translations locally using XLIFF files.

 First of all, the language must be declared::